kndndrj/wiener/README.md

 The script automatically downloads and installs the programs on your system and it also installs any prerequisites first, so you don't have to worry about them.

-A to check which programs are available for install, check  the [packages](packages/) directory in this repository.
+To check which programs are available for install, check  the [packages](packages/) directory in this repository.

 ## Requirements